google/WebFundamentals/src/content/en/showcase/index.markdown

 ---
 layout: shared/wide
-title: "Spotlights"
+title: "Showcase"
-description: "Listing of all spotlights."
+description: "Showcase is a page highlighting some of the great web apps available to day.
+We look at design, performance and responsiveness."
 ---

 <div class="wf-subheading">